Eifion Roberts

-His Honour Hugh Eifion Pritchard Roberts known as Eifion Roberts (22 November 1927 - 15 September 2019), was a British Circuit Judge and Liberal Party politician.
+Hugh Eifion Pritchard Roberts, also known as Eifion Roberts (22 November 1927 - 15 September 2019), was a British circuit judge and Liberal Party politician.

 Background

 He was the elder son of the Rev. and Mrs E.P.
 Roberts of Anglesey and his younger brother was the politician Wyn Roberts.
-He was educated at Beaumaris Grammar School and the University College of Wales, Aberystwyth, where he received an LLB with honours, He interrupted his studies to serve as a Flying Officer in the Royal Air Force education branch.
+He was educated at Beaumaris Grammar School and the University College of Wales, Aberystwyth, where he received an LLB with honours, He interrupted his studies to serve as a flying officer in the Royal Air Force education branch.
 He returned to his studies at Exeter College, Oxford where he obtained a BCL.
 In 1951 he again interrupted his studies, this time to stand as Liberal candidate for the Denbigh Division at the 1951 General Election.
 Without having the opportunity to nurse the constituency, he was not able to prevent the Liberals from dropping to third place;